-If you want to build strength in not just your core, but also throughout your body, try a routine where you alternate between planking and sets of pushups, squats, sit-ups and burpees.
+If you want to build strength in not just your core, but also throughout your body, try a routine where you alternate between planking and sets of push-ups, squats, sit-ups and burpees.
 You can complete each exercise for about one minute using a timer, and complete 2 to 3 sets in total.
-The great thing about plank exercises is that they will improve your ability to do shoulder workouts, butt workouts and more.

 In order to safely and effective strengthen your core, it’s important to properly learn how to do a plank.
 Here’s how to do a plank so that you get the most results:

 - Proper plank form means that your core will remain engaged.
 Your back should remain straight and even the whole time, like a tabletop.

 - Make sure your elbows are directly under your shoulders and line your wrists up with your elbows as you spread your hands.

 - Keep your chest lifted and hips even with your back.
 Don’t allow your butt to move too far up so that it forms a peak.
 And don’t let your lower back sag down as your stomach drops.
 Focus on squeezing your abs in tight but make sure you’re still breathing.
 You also want to engage your thighs so your legs are working.

 - It helps to look slightly in front of you while you hold planks so that your shoulder blades slide back slightly and your neck stays long.

 Planks are safe for most people to do, assuming they can hold themselves up.
 However, planks during pregnancy are controversial, since some feel that planking puts too much pressure on the abs and may contribute to abdominal separation (called diastasis recti).